GenericMappingTools/gmt/doc/rst/source/trend1d.rst

 Chebyshev coefficients.
 The corresponding polynomial coefficients in a + bx + cxx + ... are also given in Verbose mode but users must realize that they are NOT stable beyond degree 7 or 8.
 See Numerical Recipes for more discussion.
-For evaluating Chebyshev polynomials, see **gmtmath**.
+For evaluating Chebyshev polynomials, see :doc:`gmtmath`.

 The **-N**\ ...\ **+r** (robust) and **-I** (iterative) options evaluate the significance of the improvement in model misfit Chi-Squared by an F